gladiusjs/gladius-core/README.md

 ## Examples and tutorial

 A short tutorial is provided [Tutorial](https://github.com/gladiusjs/core/wiki/Tutorial).
+Examples are available from the top-level project directory.

 # License

-See LICENSE for more information.
+See [LICENSE](https://github.com/alankligman/gladius-core/blob/develop/LICENSE) for more information.